Nutrition: Life-Changer for Vulnerable Kids

 By Jerry Carnill, ER President and CEO

 It’s a simple thing, really.

-When hungry children have enough to eat, they have the energy to learn.
+In contrast, when hungry children have enough to eat, they have the energy to learn.
 When they learn, they gain knowledge and confidence.
-And when you add some encouragement, kids can do anything.
+And when you add some encouragement, kids can begin to change their futures.

 Allow me to tell you about Melokuhle*, one of our Dream Centre After-School kids in South Africa.
-After summer break, Melokuhle showed up looking extremely thin.
+After summer break, Melokuhle showed up at our education reinforcement program looking extremely thin.
 He had experienced severe weight loss and didn’t want to eat the afternoon meal we serve.

 Melokuhle had just entered Grade 1, but now he was extremely tired and couldn’t concentrate.
 His emaciated body and inability to focus were impacting his schoolwork.
 We were really concerned because Melokuhle is HIV+ and on an antiretroviral regime.
 If he got much worse, his health would spiral out of control.

 Fortunately, Melokuhle wants to be big and strong like “Uncle Ron”.
 Ron Townsend is co-director of the Dream Centre and loves all the kids.
 With encouragement, Melokuhle began eating, regained his energy and is now first into the kitchen for a hot meal.
 Sometimes he even wants seconds!
 For most kids at the Dream Centre, good nutrition is imperative to good health and the ability to dream big dreams, according to Amy Townsend, Dream Centre co-director.